photonstorm/FlodJS/readme.md

 It took a lot of effort to reach this stage so if you want to use it in any commercial production I'll ask you to mention the proper credits and to make a donation to: chreil@hotmail.com via PayPal, thank you.

+Special thanks to Richard Davey, Mathew Nolan and Andreas Argirakis :)

 This version will replay the following music formats using the Web Audio API:

-* FastTracker II XM + DigiBooster Pro 2.18 detection
+* FastTracker II XM PC + DigiBooster Pro 2.18 detection
-* The Ultimate Soundtracker
+* The Ultimate Soundtracker (Karsten Obarski)
 * DOC Soundtracker 9, DOC Soundtracker 2.0
 * Master Soundtracker
 * Soundtracker 2.3, Soundtracker 2.5